SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #### Running STAR

 * First you need to create the genome index
-* Create the index creation cell.
+* Create the index genome index.
 What file do you need to create the index?
 * Run the mapping with STAR
 * Sort your BAM on read name